 FASB ASC Topic No. 280, Segment Reporting ("ASC 280"), establishes standards for the way that public business enterprises report information about operating segments in their annual consolidated financial statements and requires that those enterprises report selected information about operating segments in interim financial reports.
 ASC 280 also establishes standards for related disclosures about products and services, geographic areas and major customers.
 The Company's business segments are based on the organization structure used by the chief operating decision maker for making operating and investment decisions and for assessing performance.
 The chief operating decision maker views the Company in two businesses: Cloud Services and Digital Media.
-However, in accordance with the aggregation criteria within ASC Topic 280, j2 Global's operating segments have been aggregated into three reportable segments: (i) Fax and Email Marketing; (ii) Voice, Backup, and Security; and (iii) Digital Media.
+However, in accordance with the aggregation criteria within ASC Topic 280, J2 Global's operating segments have been aggregated into three reportable segments: (i) Fax and Martech (formerly Email Marketing); (ii) Voice, Backup, Security, and Consumer Privacy and Protection; and (iii) Digital Media.